TheSolaAI/sola-application/README.md

 *   **Blockchain Data Filtering:** Microservices filter and process blockchain data according to user queries, significantly reducing client-side overhead and improving performance.
 *   **Blockchain Interactions:** The application Solana on-chain interactions (like transfer, swap etc..) from the client side.

+> Centralized Server Migration (Previous Version): <br>
-> Previous version of Sola AI used a centralized server to manage the conncetion b/w client and Openai.
-The previous app can be found here https://github.com/The-SolaAI/sola-application/tree/Previous-Application.
+The previous version of Sola AI leveraged a centralized server to manage the connection between the client application and OpenAI.
+You can find the code for this version here: [Previous Application](https://github.com/The-SolaAI/sola-application/tree/Previous-Application).

+**Important Note:** Blockchain interactions from the previous application haven't been fully migrated to the current version yet.
+This functionality is under development and will be integrated in a future update.

 ## Local Development